cp-coder1269/Bitcoin-Wallet-Management-Application/README.md

 1. **Import Wallet**:
    - Click on the "Import Wallet" button.
    - Submit the necessary information to add the wallet.
-The wallet will be displayed in the wallet table with a balance of 0 initially.
+The wallet will be displayed in the wallet table with balance.

-2. **Fetch Balance**:
+   - Press refresh icon to reload the balance.
-   - Fetch the wallet balance by clicking the refresh icon or the sync button.
+   - Press delete icon to delete a wallet.

-3. **View Transactions**:
+2. **View Transactions**:
    - The transaction table will display transactions corresponding to each address of all wallets.
    - Transactions are fetched in the background to enhance user experience without blocking the UI.